 Most people don’t like to talk about money and financial planning with their families.
 “It’s not polite.”
 “Or it’s none of anyone’s business.”

 The reality is that it is someone’s business.
 It’s yours, and if you don’t share your plans with those around you, your wishes may not be followed.
 As you get older life can get more complicated.
 (This is especially true with today’s blended families.)
 Families grow and change.
 Marriage, divorce, buying/selling a home, children, grandchildren, remarriage.
-If you and your spouse have children from multiple marriages, having a will, power of attorney, and a well thought out financial plan – and talking with your adult children about these documents — will alleviate any question about your wishes.
+If you and your spouse have children from multiple marriages, having a will (or a trust in some circumstances), power of attorney, and a well thought out financial plan – and talking with your adult children about these documents — will alleviate any question about your wishes.

 “It’s not going to happen.”